imtinanzia/the-movie-tracker/README.md

 - The movie details page includes the movie title, an "Add to Wishlist" button, a poster, genres, description, rating, and views.
 - A play button redirects to the movie details page, and another poster with a play button redirects to the movie URL.

-## Here is the Vercel Linkmof Project working with my environment variables
+## Here is the Vercel Link of Project working with my environment variables

 - [The Movie Tracker App](https://the-movie-tracker.vercel.app)